hubmapconsortium/ccf-releases/v1.1/markdown/ref-organs/knee-female-left.md

 # 3D Reference Organ for Knee, Female, Left v1.1

 ### Description
-[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Male, provided by the National Library of Medicine.
+[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Female, provided by the National Library of Medicine.

 | Label | Value |
 | :------------- |:-------------|